RHEcosystemAppEng/kogito-benchmark/sharded-mongodb/README.md

 MongoDB operations manager is an application will let you manage the sharded cluster.
 We have to deploy/setup this application before setting up the actual cluster.

 Step1: Create the super admin user for operations manager.
-Store the file name called ```opsman-admin-credentials.yaml``` The choosen password must match the Operations manager's passowrd policy.
+Store the file name called [opsman-admin-credentials.yaml](./setup/opsman-admin-credentials.yaml).
+The chosen password must match the Operations manager's password policy.
 It has to be 8 chars minimum, one letter minimum, one digit minimum, one special character minimum.

 ```yaml
 apiVersion: v1